gambitcomminc/sparkplug-demo/README.md

-# sparkplug-demo
+# sparkplug-demo / sparkplug-thresh

 ## Overview

 Demo of MQTT Sparkplug client to monitor sensors exceeding a threshold

-This MQTT subscriber client is specifically designed to monitor the topic namespace of the Sparkplug protocol on top of MQTT detailed at
+This pair of MQTT subscriber clients is specifically designed to monitor the topic namespace of the Sparkplug protocol on top of MQTT detailed at

 https://www.cirrus-link.com/mqtt-sparkplug-tahu/

+The sparkplug-thresh client is stdout based, whereas sparkplug-demo requires the graphics package GTK.

+sparkplug-debug with -v option (debug mode) displays the received Sparkplug messages.

-It counts Topics, EON nodes, devices and tags as defined in the Sparkplug spec.
+sparkplug-demo also counts Topics, EON nodes, devices and tags as defined in the Sparkplug spec.

 It also maintains statistics for the last second on Active Topics, messages / sec,